AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 Navigate to **CoPilot > Cloud Resources > Cloud Networks > VPC/VNets & Subnets**.

 First, verify whether specific CIDR blocks are already in use.
-Click the `Check CIDR Overlap` link and determine if the `192.168.12.0/24` range overlaps with any existing CIDR ranges, as shown in the illustration below.
+Click the `Check CIDR Overlap` tool and determine if the `192.168.12.0/24` block overlaps with any existing CIDR ranges, as shown in the illustration below.

 ```{figure} images/lab1-vnet1.png
 ---